Yes, America's anchorman is away and this is your EIB anchor baby.

 And one of the reasons for that is that Hillary Clinton leaked to details of the ambassador's movements on the emails on her insecure server.

-Her la her husband was a credibly accused rapist.
+Her husband was a credibly accused rapist.

 If Hillary Rodham Clinton is elected in November, she is not an ideologue to the same degree that Barack Obama is, but she is going to complete the Obama project, which will be to turn America into a land that is unrecognizable from the republic that the founders had in mind.